 Michigan’s mojo comes from its beaches, forests and small towns.
-Visitors often are surprised to learn that four of the five Great Lakes clasp the state and that more than half of the place is covered by timberland.
+Visitors often are surprised to learn that four of the five Great Lakes clasp the state and that more than half of it is covered by timberland.

 What’s a visitor to do amid all of this natural bounty?
-We’ve got answers.
-Don’t worry, you’ll get an urban fix, too.
+We’ve got answers, and don’t worry, you’ll get an urban fix, too.
 Here are the best places to visit in Michigan.

 Best place for art and nightlife